 Radio and social media are littered with an alluring promise.

-If you buy a rental property, you can secure your financial future.
+If you buy a rental property with the help of a good realtor, you can secure your financial future.

 You know how it goes.
 It will be brick and tile.
 In an area of endless demand.
 And you’ll help solve the housing crisis in this country.